 Now if you are spending a long stay in Russia or if you are going to make a longer trip on the Trans-Siberian trip or you simply want to be permanently connected with your phone, then it is worth acquiring a Russian SIM card as they are cheap and easy to acquire.

-In Russia there are dozens of mobile phone companies, but the three most common are MTS, MegaFon and Beeline, though there are many others (Tele 2, Rostelecom, etc).
+In Russia there are dozens of mobile phone companies, but the three most common are MTS, MegaFon and Beeline, though there are many others: Tele 2, Yota, Rostelecom, etc).

 I can’t say which one is the best and the less expensive since they are constantly changing their rates.
 MTS is a bit more expensive and MegaFon is perhaps the most popular.
+Beeline is usually the cheapest.
 In any case, the price difference is not very significant.

 To my knowledge there is no fee especially aimed at tourists by the Russian companies.
 I guess they don’t consider it an interesting market.